jacqxu00/Project01Data/README.md

 ## Explanation of D3 feature utilization.

-* D3 will be used to visually "animate the graph".
+* D3 will be used to visually display the information.
+It makes it easier to display data within svgs' plot system.

-* d3 chords can be used to connect the circles (basically can help us create the overall structure of the graphs and their data points)
+* d3 lines can be used to connect the circles (basically can help us create the overall structure of the graphs and their data points)

-* d3 can help change opacity and brightness of colors in case we want to make intensities of colors represent something.

-* d3 has a "zoom behavior" that can help facilitate looking at large amounts of data points.